 « 3 of 10 »

-— Socrates, Greek Philosopher
+— Aristotle, Greek Philosopher and Scientist

 If I have seen further it is by standing on the shoulders of Giants.